lambdaclass/k8s-baremetal-cluster/README.md

 ```

 [Kubespray](https://kubernetes.io/docs/setup/production-environment/tools/kubespray/) copies your ssh key to all the servers specified in the inventory.
 You can pass the path to your key by setting the environment variable `SSH_KEY` (by default, will be set to `$HOME/.ssh/id_rsa`).
-To install Kubernetes execute the following command:
+To install Kubernetes execute the following command (and grab a cup of ☕):

 ```
 $> make cluster